 Rather than wallow in despair at what I’d lost, I made a conscious effort to think about what I wanted to do next – the opportunities I had at hand to move my career forward myself.
 Namely, continuing to build my own company.
 That’s easier said than done, obviously, but, then again, so is being a high profile EP.
-And as with gratitude, making my own entrepreneurial endeavors salient in my mind reduces the existential anguish of the rejection.
+And, as with gratitude, making my own entrepreneurial endeavors salient in my mind reduced the existential anguish of the rejection.

 Sure enough, by Monday I was raring to go.

 If you been able to leverage the previous six steps successfully – if you can detach your sense of self-worth from the negative outcome – then you are in a good position for the final step: learning from the failure.

 What did I learn from my failure?
 That in my eagerness to demonstrate my expertise, I made my answers too much about my solutions and not enough about the studio’s pain points.
 I put too much emphasis on being understood and not enough on understanding.
 And I learned that, as cool as I think frameworks and constructs are, not everyone else does.
 So vomiting them out left and right might turn people off instead of communicating how deeply I understand field of production.

 This doesn’t mean I’m a bad person, or an incompetent person, or a failure.
 It means I did my best in situation that was both a) completely foreign to me (all day interviews for an executive position) and b) incredibly high pressure.
 I threw everything I had at it and came up short not because of my skills, but (at least partially) because of my approach.

 It was an expensive lesson to be sure, but I walked away learning something about myself rather than resenting myself.

 The Only People Who Never Fail Are The Ones Who Never Try Anything